How to practice drawing efficiently n°1 : by considering learning itself as an art.

 Again, this is common sense in music.
 You need to decompose your work and climb the ladder of complexity step by step.
 Of course, you can’t do that unless you slow down.

-Don’t underestimate how difficult it is to decompose objects that are presented to you in your field of vision.
+Don’t underestimate how difficult it is to decompose your field of vision.
 Vision scientists and artificial intelligence experts (see Marvin Minsky below) have not really been successful at making computers do that task.

-Decomposition is a strategy for handling complex subjects.
+More generally, decomposition is a strategy for handling complex subjects.
 So next time you have something to practice and it seems difficult, “break it apart” and make small digestible meaningful sections.
 Write all of this down for reference and start practicing the sections that are not at the level you’re aiming at.
-If there are sections that are satisfactory, then don’t spend time on them.
+If there are sections that are satisfactory, don’t spend time on them.
 Move to the difficult parts.

-Of course, it is not so intuitive in drawing as there aren’t such strong conventions for ordering sections of a work.
-I will elaborate more on that later.
+Of course, decomposition is not so intuitive in drawing as there aren’t such strong conventions for ordering sections of a work.
+Also decomposition never comes without its alter ego : unification.
+But we will leave unification for another article.

 “I like to think that this project gave us glimpses of what happens inside certain parts of children’s minds when they learn to “play” with simple toys.
 The project left us wondering if even a thousand microskills would be enough to enable a child to fill a pail with sand.”